JignyasAnand/TelBot/README.md

     4. After placing it in the 'Keys' Module, run the following commands in the terminal
         1. `python sqlcreate.py 0` : You don't need to run this if you have already executed it once.
         2. `python sqlcreate.py 1` : You should run this if you have updated your User ID after running the first command.
+4. You can install the chrome driver which is required for the Driver_Path from the website : https://chromedriver.chromium.org/downloads

 ### Steps to use
 1. Copy the files in src to your PyCharm Editor
+2. Install the required components in `requirements.txt`
-2. Update all the fields in Keys.py file.
+3. Update all the fields in Keys.py file.
     1. API_KEY : Your telegram api key
     2. U_ID : Your telegram user ID
     3. name : How would you like to referred by this program